mariavasss/robonomics.network/content/posts/robobank-introduction.md

 * **Polkadot token** is a native parachain token, implemented for example through the assets pallet.
 * **Robonomics Web Services** is a pallet inside the Robonomics parachain, which implements the ability to connect an IoT device under the control of the Polkadot network on a monthly subscription model with guaranteed bandwidth.
-* **IoT app** is a custom application for automating the ordering of services, in which the native parachain token is used for payment.
-In the example with Uber Parachain, it would be a familiar phone application for city residents to order a taxi or search for a carsharing service.
+* **IoT app** is a custom application for automating the ordering of services, where the native parachain token is used for payment.
+In the example with the Uber Parachain, it would be a familiar for city residents mobile application for ordering a taxi or searching for a carsharing service.
 * **The car icon** is an IoT device acting as a party to an automated service, partially or completely providing a service.
 In the example, it would be a car, and by no means a driver!
 It is the car that would be the party providing access to opening the car doors and generating a trip report with telemetry data.
 * **Robobank Branch** is the Robonomics module for inclusion in the Polkadot parachain network.
 * **Robobank Tower** is the Robonomics module that runs permanently in the runtime of the Robonomics parachain and can launch IoT devices with an active subscription based on token transfer transactions in neighboring parachains.